 At every pharmaceutical company, the Medical Affairs (MA) team works to provide scientific and clinical support for their products.
 An MA team often shares important data about the product and disease state with physicians.
 Medical Science Liaisons (MSL) gather and share data by meeting with healthcare practitioners (HCP).
-Social media presents an incredible opportunity to increase the frequency and quantity of these doctors’ valuable insights.
+Social media present an incredible opportunity to increase the frequency and quantity of these doctors’ valuable insights.

 How Medical Affairs Engages KOLs on Social Media